 - Which word are you least likely to ever use?

 Show a (tiny) piece of paper with a short dialogue written on it.
 Ask if it's big enough for them to see (they'll say no).
 Act a bit confused, "hmmm, you need to read this, but it's too small.
 What can I do??
-Hmmm.
-I know!!!"
-Put the paper on the board.
-Students work in pairs.
-Student A sits, with paper and pen.
-Student B goes to the board, reads the first line of the dialogue, runs back to their partner and tells them it.
-Student A writes this.
+Oh - I know!!!"
+Attach the paper to the board and put the students in pairs.
+Student A sits, with paper and a pen.
+Student B goes to the board, reads the first line of the dialogue, runs back to their partner and tells them what they've read.
+Student A writes this down.
 B goes back to the board for the next bit and so on.
 Play loud music in the background to prevent them just shouting from the board, and keep an eye out for any clever so-and-so's who try to take a photograph with their mobile phone!

 There are several variants on this game.
-I like to make the last category the subject of the day's lesson, so that it flows nicely.
+I like to make the first category a topic we studied recently, and the last category the topic of the day's lesson, so that it flows nicely into the lesson.

 Variant 1: Students work in small teams.
-Give them 5 categories (e.g. verbs, things in the kitchen, films, jobs, and animals).
-Then give them a letter and a time limit (e.g. 1 minute) to think of one word beginning with that letter from each category.
+If today's topic is animals, give them 5 categories (e.g. verbs, things in the kitchen, films, jobs, and animals).
+Then give them a letter and a time limit (e.g. one minute) to think of one word beginning with that letter for each category.
 For example if the letter was 'p', the answers could be 'pretend, plate, Psycho, postman, panda'.
-One point for each correct word, three points if no one else had that word.
-If you want help choosing the letter, there is a letter wheel here if you have a computer screen in your classroom.
+Teams get one point for each correct word, and three points if no one else had that word.

-Variant 2: As before, but instead of giving a starting letter, students must think of 5 words per category and only get a point if no other teams chose that word.
+Variant 2: As before, but instead of giving a starting letter, give one category at a time.
+The students must think of 5 words for that category and only get a point if no other teams chose that word.